taranarmo/ironhack-project-2-eda-sql/slides.md

 - Collect data from sources like Glasdoor to calculate expected salary
 - Correlation between skill combinations and compensation
 - Obtain time-series for trend analysis

----

-## Toolset

-- Python + Pandas
-- matplotlib and Seaborn for plotting
-- Marp to create this presentation in Markdown

----